AleXoundOS/haskell-stack-mirror-script/README.md

-### This script downloads everything you need to develop software in Haskell
+### This script downloads everything you need today to develop software in Haskell
 (except remote documentation)

 That is: **stack infrastracture** and **hackage packages**.